-Between 2000 and 2003, Dr. Niels Pederson from the Veterinary Genetics Laboratory at University of California Davis led a team that tested the DNA of 3,500 indigenous dogs from all over Bali.
-Bali has two unique indigenous dogs, the Bali Dog and the highland Kintamani which have been living on the island virtually unaltered for at least 5,000 years.
-Genetic research shows that the ancestry of the Bali Dog can be traced back about 15,000 years.
+Between 2000 and 2003, Dr. Niels Pederson and his team at the Veterinary Genetics Laboratory tested the DNA of 3,500 indigenous Bali dogs.
+The island hosts two unique indigenous breeds – the Bali Dog and the highland Kintamani – virtually unaltered for 5,000 years.
+Genetic research traces the Bali Dog’s ancestry back around 15,000 years.

 Bali’s dogs, according to Dr. Pederson, boast the richest genetic diversity globally.
 These indigenous dogs connect to the first proto-dogs that evolved from wolves, offering valuable insight into ancestral canines.
 Amid discussions of endangered species, the Bali Dog remains unspoken in conservation dialogues.

 The Indonesian government deems there are “excess” Bali dogs, prompting regular elimination efforts.
 Imported western dogs interbreeding dilutes the Bali dog DNA.
 Regrettably, the Bali dog lacks formal recognition, as locals prefer imported “breed dogs” for status.
 Many are illegally imported, subjected to puppy mills, then discarded when ailing or aged.